You already know something is wrong

 I’m Richard Kotulecki, founder of EmpowerPath Solutions.

-I work with owner-led service businesses in the £1m to £5m turnover range.
-If that sounds like yours, keep reading.
+I work with owner-led service businesses in the £1m to £5m turnover range across Milton Keynes, Bedfordshire, Buckinghamshire, Northamptonshire and Oxfordshire.

 This is how it’s fixed

-For some businesses the Roadmap alone is enough to reset direction.
+For some businesses Roadmap alone is enough to reset direction.
 It gives the owner something they haven’t had before: a clear picture of what’s actually wrong and what needs fixing first.
 That’s valuable in its own right, whatever comes next.

-For others, the Roadmap becomes the foundation for the EmpowerPathway Build, where the plan gets implemented, working inside the business alongside the owner and team, fixing root causes and building the capability to keep them fixed.
+For others, Roadmap becomes the foundation for EmpowerPathway Build, where the plan gets implemented, working inside the business alongside the owner and team, fixing root causes and building the capability to keep them fixed.

 At any point, your only commitment is the next step.